fabiosantoscode/fabiosantoscode.github.io/index.md

  * Move your application to AWS lambda@edge, where it can respond to user requests from their own city
  * Architect distributed systems like websites and apps and more
- * Optimise your javascript, HTML and CSS to make sure your website loads faster than the competition.
-Each 100ms removed means 1% more conversion (according to a [study from Amazon](https://blog.gigaspaces.com/amazon-found-every-100ms-of-latency-cost-them-1-in-sales/))!
+ * Optimise your javascrpt, HTML and CSS to make sure your website loads faster than the competition.
+More performance means more conversion (according to [Google](https://developers.google.com/web/fundamentals/performance/why-performance-matters/))!
+ * Develop desktop, mobile or web applications using a variety of programming languages

 <a href="mailto:fabiosantosart@gmail.com">Drop me a line</a> and we can schedule a meeting in no time!